 The Town maintains a list of qualified contractors approved to perform cross connection surveys and backflow prevention device testing.
-The Approved Qualified Contractor Registry is available for review and/or download.
+The Approved Qualified Contractor Registry is available for review.

 It is also suggested that customers verify that contractors have appropriate insurance coverage and discuss all costs before proceeding with any work associated with the Backflow Prevention and Cross Connection Control Program.
 Contractors operate independently from the Town and are solely responsible for any work performed.
 All costs associated with the requirements of the Town's Backflow Prevention and Cross Connection Control Program will be the responsibility of the property owner.

 Cross Connection Control Surveys and backflow prevention device test results will only be accepted for review when they are performed by an approved qualified contractor.

 Please contact the Backflow Prevention Coordinator if you wish to obtain a copy of the Qualified Contractor Registration Application.